neondatabase/website/content/docs/manage/projects.md

 ## Basic actions

-Here are some of the basic actions you can take to add or manage projects:
+Here are some basic actions you can take to add or manage projects:
 - [Create a project](#Create-a-project)
 - [View projects](#view-projects)
 - [Change a project name](#change-the-name-of-your-project)